 The committees shall meet regularly following an agreed calendar of meetings.
 In addition, extraordinary meetings may be called from time to time as and when appropriate.
-A select committee meeting may be called by the select committee chairman, by any 3 members of the select committee.
+A select committee meeting may be called by the select committee chairman, or by any three members of the select committee.